-As discussed, we predict the packet arrival time using support vector regression, which is a general method applied to all traffics.
+As discussed, we predict packet arrival time using support vector regression.
+This method is not traffic type specific.
 In some cases, if the type of application is known, the prediction accuracy can be further improved.
 For example, FTP download traffic has a regular pattern that the intervals between the packets are almost identical.
 VoIP and video streaming also has very predictable behavior.

 Of course, identifying application type by packets or traffic characteristics is a challenging problem, especially the payload of wireless packets are typically encrypted.
-However, for some easy cases, information in the header, such as well-known port numbers and source/destination IP address can be used to identify the application and helps improve the accuracy of prediction.
+Research on this area is orthogonal to our work [22] [23].
+However, for some easy cases, information in the header, such as well-known port numbers and source / destination IP address can be used to identify the application and helps improve the accuracy of prediction.